-Whether ‘Canadian Pop Art’ or ‘Graphic Realism’, Canadian Artist Brandy Saturley is known as the painter of ‘Pop Canadianisms’.
-These aren’t your typical ‘Canadianisms’ like canoes and hockey, although you can find these symbols in her paintings, rather Saturley renders symbolic narratives on the canvas influenced by her travels, photography and writing.
+Whether ‘Canadian Pop Art’ or ‘POP Realism’, Canadian Artist Brandy Saturley is known as the painter of ‘Pop Canadianisms’.
+These aren’t your stereotypical ‘Canadianisms’ like canoes, Mounties, maple syrup, beer and hockey, although you can find these symbols in her paintings; rather Saturley renders symbolic narratives on the canvas influenced by her travels, photography and writing.

 “Confronting the enormity of the landscape has become a crucial aspect in Canadian identity, and a thread that is woven throughout Saturley’s work.”

-Saturley’s writing about her travels in Art have also been published in Reader’s Digest Our Canada and More Our Canada.
 In 2014, Saturley created and launched, ‘The People of Canada Portrait Project’ a crowd-sourcing portrait project with Canadians.
 In 2017, Saturley’s professional development talk, ‘How I Built My Career’ at Visual Arts Alberta in Edmonton, AB was simultaneously presented live in person, as a webinar and recorded as a live podcast.
-In 2018, Saturley formed the ‘Mountain Forms Collective’ (after Lawren Harris), a collaborative landscape painting project.
+In 2018, Saturley formed the ‘Mountain Forms Collective’ with Calgary painter, Gisa Mayer (after Lawren Harris).
+A collaborative landscape painting project with planned exhibitions in 2020.
 Attending and exhibiting in numerous Art Fair’s over the years including ArtExpo Las Vegas as a buyer, and through a representation award at Scope Miami.
-Corporate collections in North America include; Canadian Tire (Toronto), Canada’s Sports Hall of Fame (Calgary), Colart Collection (Quebec), Janks Holdings Inc. (Canada & USA) Price’s Alarms (BC), Victoria Hospitals Foundation (BC).
+Collected nationally, Saturley’s work figures in numerous corporate collections across North America including; Canadian Tire (Toronto), Canada’s Sports Hall of Fame (Calgary), Colart Collection (Quebec), Janks Holdings Inc. (Canada & USA) Price’s Alarms (BC), Victoria Hospitals Foundation (BC)